essuu27/py_linkcheck/README.md

 substituting '<myuser>' for the username of the account that will be running the script.

 ## The py_linkcheck.py script
 Before running the script there are a couple of configuration tweaks you may wish to make.
 The first is the setting which controls the number of simultaneous URL checks that the script can make.

 There is a variable named 'workers' on line 83.
 This is an integer variable and its value sets the number of concurrent web accesses the script should make.
+The higher this value is the more number of web agents the script will use.
+There are however limitations on the amount of web agents that the script can support.
+The number of web agents that the script can run concurrently is limited by factors such as network bandwidth, system memory and overall system load.

+The 'workers' variable is also used when setting up the connection pool to the mysql database.
+By default a mysql database will support upto  a maximum of
+32 concurrent connections.
+You will need to contact your DBA to find out what limits may be applied to your database.